-Introduction

-This poem has always been a favourite of mine - This poem has always been a favourite of mine - these are just four lines of a happy and sun-blessed verse - it also references a river and its towpath, though a rather larger one than the Rother.
+Lossenham Project Newsletter ISSUE 18 Introduction This poem has always been a favourite of mine - these are just four lines of a happy and sun-blessed verse - it also references a river and its towpath, though a rather larger one than the Rother.
 Apollinaire really was a major character of the early 20th century - he is believed to have invented the term "Cubism" for the works of his painter friends, as well as "Surrealism", which richly applies to his own works.
-Having survived Will be dide is the Semaths the inter a ware add WWI, he died in the Spanish flu, just 38 years old.

-Lots to read and look at in this issue, including a monthly feature on the progress of our village cricket team.
-Watch out for the post-pandemic revival of artistic performances at Lossenham - more details

-New Discoveries at Lossenham Priorv

-As I write this in late April, we are just concluding several days of further fieldwork on the site of Lossenham Priory.
-This follows our return to the site in March, when we opened a large new trench (Trench 5 immediately to the west of the Priory itself.
+Having survived WWI, he died in the Spanish flu, just 38 years old.
+Lots to read and look at in this issue, including a new monthly feature on the progress of our village cricket team.
+Watch out for the post-pandemic revival of artistic performances at Lossenham - more details soon.
+Or des vergers fleuris se figeaient en arrière Les pétales tombés des cerisiers de mai Sont les ongles de celle que j'ai tant aimée Les pétales fleuris sont comme ses paupières (Now the orchards blossom late with ice The fallen petals of May's cherry trees Are fingernails of her, my heart's one ease The flow'red petals like the lids upon her eyes...)
+From Mai, by Guillaume Apollinaire (my translation - apologies) New Discoveries at Lossenham Priory As I write this in late April, we are just concluding several days of further fieldwork on the site of Lossenham Priory.
+This follows our return to the site in March, when we opened a large new trench (Trench 5) immediately to the west of the Priory itself.
 This is an area, devoid of buildings, where we intend to put the spoil heap that our excavation of the priory complex will generate over the coming seasons.

 On the east side of the priory complex, work has continued on Trench 4, which has remained open since last year.
 Here we have identified a ceramic water pipe, a large ditch, and a chalk-capped feature which turned out to be a medieval cesspit.
-The latter has produced medieval cesspit.
-The latter has p many finds, including a complete cop thimble of the fifteenth century (Fig. 2) , pper alloy

-At the end of March, we were visited by Luke Barber, who looked at all the pattery recovered from the site so far.
+The latter has produced many finds, including a complete copper alloy thimble of the fifteenth century (Fig. 2).
+At the end of March, we were visited by Luke Barber, who looked at all the pottery recovered from the site so far.
 This revealed that we had a range of medieval pottery, mostly produced locally at Rye, but with a number of finds of German and French stoneware dating to after 1475.
 Luke's visit also threw up two major surprises.
-One was that the ceramic water pipe in Trench 4, which we had presumed to be a certemedirevel field drain, was in fact of late me

-Before we did this, we wanted to characterise and record any archaeological features present in this area.
+One was that the ceramic water pipe in Trench 4, which we had presumed to be a Before we did this, we wanted to characterise and record any archaeological features present in this area.
 Sure enough, several were found.
-These included rection diny direction gradients predicts predicts in this area.
-Sure enough, several were found.
-These included a metalled surface, probably a yard or working surface that may be associated with the western range of the priory, although it is alos possible it is of slightly later date.
-To the south and downhill of this was an area of demolition deposits and pits/ditches, apparentity of late medieval date, bounded to the south by an east-west ditch, again probably of medieval date.
+These included a metalled surface, probably a yard or working surface that may be associated with the western range of the priory, although it is also possible it is of slightly later date.
+To the south and downhill of this was an area of demolition deposits and pits/ditches, apparently of late medieval date, bounded to the south by an east-west ditch, again probably of medieval date.
 All these features are likely to be associated with the priory or its subsequent life as a residence.
-One feature, a ditch or pit, produced an important find; a copper alloy enamelled pendant (Fig.I).
-This is a harmess pendant bearing an enamelled heraldic device.
-Such pendants date from the reign of Edward I and were popular throughout the l4th century.
+One feature, a ditch or pit, produced an important find; a copper alloy enamelled pendant (Fig.1).
+This is a harness pendant bearing an enamelled heraldic device.
+Such pendants date from the reign of Edward I and were popular throughout the 14th century.
 It is possible that further research may enable us to identify who the arms were attributed to.